gauditech/gaudi-docs/docs/core-concepts/actions.md

 Each `entrypoint` can also specify an alias using `as` attribute.
 This alias will be used as a default alias for _target_, depending on the [endpoint type](./apis#identifying-specific-records).

 Nested entrypoints create nested context.
-Aliases created in parent xontexts are visible in child contexts.
+Aliases created in parent contexts are visible in child contexts.
 Shadowing of aliases in parent contexts is not allowed and an error will be thrown.

 An entrypoint alias is visible in contexts of single-cardinality endpoints, as well as in nested entrypoints.